BiBiServ/bibigrid/documentation/markdown/features/configuration.md

 #### localDNSLookup (optional)

 If no full DNS service for started instances is available, set `localDNSLookup: True`.
-Currently the case in Berlin, DKFZ, Heidelberg and Tuebingen.
+Currently, the case in Berlin, DKFZ, Heidelberg and Tuebingen.

 #### features (optional)